cappuccino/cappuccino/README.markdown

 2. `cd cappuccino`

-3. `git checkout node`

-4. `npm install`
+3. `npm install`

-5. Make any desired changes to the codebase.
+4. Make any desired changes to the codebase.

-6. Make sure the environment variable `CAPP_BUILD` is set.
+5. Make sure the environment variable `CAPP_BUILD` is set.
 This is done by adding the line
     ```bash
     export CAPP_BUILD="/path/to/cappuccino/build/directory"
     ```
     to your `.zshrc` or equivalent config file and of course changing the path to where you want to build Cappuccino.
-7. Run `jake install` to build and install Cappuccino.
+6. Run `jake install` to build and install Cappuccino.

 Beware that building and installing Cappuccino from source will overwrite the binaries installed from npm.
 To undo this, simply run `npm install -g @objj/cappuccino` again.